What is a clinical breast exam?

 Who gets clinical breast exams?

-While screening recommendations vary slightly by agency, it is generally recommended that every woman receive a clinical breast exam every three years starting at age 20, and yearly at age 40 and beyond.
-Screening for breast changes and abnormalities is an important part of every woman’s regular health care routine, and clinical examination is one component of breast cancer screening.
+While screening recommendations vary by agency, it is recommended that every woman receive a clinical breast exam every two three years starting at age 20, and yearly at age 40 and beyond.
+Screening for breast changes and abnormalities is an important part of every woman’s regular health care routine, and clinical examination is a critical component of breast cancer screening.

 How do clinical breast exams complement other screening methods?

-A competent clinical breast exam adds another layer of observation to promote early detection of abnormalities and/or changes.
-Clinical breast exam also may facilitate communication between providers and patients to discuss findings from self-exam and self-awareness activities.
-In cases where screening mammography is inappropriate (e.g., women under 40), clinical breast examination may become a more significant component of breast cancer screening.
-While mammography is a highly sensitive imaging technique, a portion of cancers are missed by screening mammograms that are able to be felt by a woman and/or her doctor, emphasizing the importance of clinical breast exam as a component of a full screening plan.
+A competent clinical breast exam is an essential element of early detection of abnormalities or changes that can be palpated (felt) or seen.
+Clinical breast exams also facilitate communication between providers and patients to discuss findings from self-exams and self-awareness activities.
+In cases where screening mammography is inappropriate (e.g., women with dense breasts and women under 40), clinical breast examination becomes a more significant component of early detection.
+A large portion of cancers first show up as a lump that was not present before and may be missed by screening mammograms even when felt by a woman and/or her doctor, emphasizing the importance of the clinical breast exam as a component of a full screening plan.
 Patients should discuss individual screening recommendations with their primary health care provider.

-Often, screening clinical breast exam is performed during a well-woman checkup or yearly exam.
-Physicians (such as OB/GYNs or family practice doctors), nurse practitioners, registered nurses, and radiologic technologists all may perform clinical breast exams.
-A clinical breast exam is different from a breast self-exam; the clinical exam is performed by a health care professional while a self-exam is performed by a woman herself.
+Often, a screening clinical breast exam is performed during a well-woman checkup or yearly exam.
+Registered nurses, nurse practitioners, physicians and radiologic technologists all may perform clinical breast exams although training and skill are necessary.
+A clinical breast exam is different from a breast self-exam; the clinical exam is performed by the health care professional while a self-exam is performed by a woman herself.

 Are all clinical breast exams alike?